mozilla-b2g/gaia-email-libs-and-more/js/imap/tasks/sync.md

 messages that are in a conversation.
 It also means that the UIDs in the all mail folder are eternal (for all intents and purposes).

-Because this is super-handy, we bake a message's all mail UID into the SUID.
+Because this is arguably handy, we bake a message's all mail UID into the SUID.

 ### Folders are just pre-filtered views of "All Mail", so forget folders ###